 What to Look for in a Travel Insurance Policy

 The four most important features of a travel insurance policy for military members and their families are transparency, value, customizability and cost.

 A quality travel insurance plan should provide a clear overview of what is covered and what is not.
 As the insurance industry is not absent of deceptive business practices, travelers are encouraged to review policies in writing.
 For good measure, it’s always advisable to speak with a company representative to ask specific questions about trip cancellation due to changes in orders, leave cancellation or unforeseen deployments.

-Being able to customize your travel insurance plan is of paramount importance to military families in particular.
-Generic, one-size-fits-all policies offered most frequently by airlines are unlikely to contain clauses pertaining to military duty, meaning that if your trip is delayed or canceled due to unforeseen changes to orders, you will be ineligible to submit a claim.
+Customizing your travel insurance plan is of paramount importance to military families in particular.
+Generic, one-size-fits-all policies offered most frequently by airlines are unlikely to contain clauses on military duty.
+If your trip is delayed or canceled due to unforeseen changes to orders, you will be ineligible to submit a claim.
 Therefore, purchasing travel insurance from an independent provider is likely the best way to design your own policy that meets your specific coverage needs.

 Travel Insurance for Military Members

-As our readers know, members of the military tend to be more impacted by last-minute changes to travel plans than civilians.
-Whether its augmented orders, revoked leave, an unforeseen deployment or changes in policy, military families often have to remain flexible and have contingency plans at the ready in the event of unexpected changes.
+As our readers know, military members tend to be more impacted by last-minute changes to travel plans than civilians.
+Whether it’s augmented orders, revoked leave, an unforeseen deployment or policy changes, military families often have to remain flexible.
+They have contingency plans at the ready in the event of unexpected changes.

-U.S.-based airlines and hotels often allow members of the military to receive a refund on flights or bookings in the event of a change in orders, but only if the original reservations were made directly as opposed to via a third party.
+U.S.-based airlines and hotels often allow military members to receive a refund on flights or bookings in case of a change in orders, but only if the original reservations were made directly as opposed to via a third party.

 You may also want to consider booking refundable tickets if there’s a strong likelihood of cancellation.
 The upfront costs will be higher, but you’ll be able to recover some of your original investment if plans change unexpectedly.